Longstreet Inn & Casino

-The Story of Our Namesake Andrew Jackson Longstreet.
+The Story of Our Namesake

 JACK LONGSTREET - THE MAN - THE TRUTH

-For his many years in the Amargosa Valley, Jack Longstreet was married to a Paiute wife, and was well respected by the few settlers in the area.
+For his many years in the Amargosa Valley, Jack Longstreet was married to a Paiute wife.
+He was well respected by the few settlers in the area.
 He worked with the miners, the ranchers, and was, at times, a barkeep and merchant.
 He built and lived in a rock and adobe home near what today bears his name, the Longstreet Spring, Remains of that home, while in disrepair, are still on site, but a short distance from the Longstreet Inn and Casino.